domandgeri01/carota/README.md

 This is hacked to work with domandgeri.
+It:

-It Uses a single run, adds default options, line height and word spacing.
+ - Uses a single run
+ - adds default options for line height and word spacing.
+ - ups the div size used to measure the text.

 carota
 ======